Sarah Carter Counselling

 • Retirement adjustments

-When working with CBT and with DIT, the use of questionnaires in sessions helps to identify the nature of the difficulties clients are experiencing and how severely they are affected by those difficulties.
+When working with CBT, the use of questionnaires in sessions helps to identify the nature of the difficulties clients are experiencing and how severely they are affected by them.
 This makes it easier to provide the right kind of help and to monitor progress from week to week.

 CBT is mainly focused on what's happening in your life today, and how your thinking and behaviour may be causing you problems but can be changed.

-For some clients, a different counselling approach may be more suitable.
-There are clients for whom it may be important to spend more time talking about painful things that have happened to them in the past.
-For other clients, who have relationship problems as their main issue, it may be useful to look at whether there are any common themes or repeating patterns that can be identified and addressed.
+For some clients, a different approach may be more suitable.
+There are clients for whom it may be important to spend quite a lot of time talking about painful things that have happened to them in the past and building trust in the therapy relationship.
+For clients who have relationship problems as their main issue, it may be useful to focus on whether there are any common themes or repeating patterns that can be identified and addressed.

-For clients dealing with trauma - either in terms of a single event or more complex trauma occurring during childhood - it is important to work with the body in order to heal.
+For clients dealing with trauma - either in terms of a single event or more complex trauma which occurred during childhood - it is important to work with the body in order to heal.
+Sensorimotor psychotherapy focuses on that.
+IFS can help clients deal with resistances they may have to looking into and resolving their problems and then help them heal their underlying emotional wounds, freeing up parts of their personality that might have got stuck or stopped developing.

-As a counsellor with experience of working with clients in a number of different ways, I can talk to you about what might be best after we've had our initial meeting.
+As a counsellor with experience of working with clients in a number of different ways, I can either focus on one particular therapy model or draw on them all in a more integrative way, depending on what clients want and need.
+I can talk to you about that after we've had our initial meeting.

 I offer remote counselling by video call or by telephone.